Xilinx/Alveo-Cards/master/debugging/source/docs/common-steps.md

 4. Open Vivado hardware manager
 5. Tools → Auto connect
 6.  `set_property PARAM.FREQUENCY 1000000 [current_hw_target]`
-7. The xu50\_0 should show as below:
+7. The FPGA should be displayed.
+In the following example the xu50\_0 is displayed:

   ![HW Manager](./images/initial_connection.png)